bfredl/nvim-ipy/README.md

     map <silent> <c-s>   <Plug>(IPy-Run)

 ## Exported vimscript functions
-Most useful is `IPyRun("string of code")` which can be called to programmatically execute any code.
+Most useful is `IPyRun("string of code"[, silent])` which can be called to programmatically execute any code.
+The optional `silent` will avoid printing code and result to the console if nonzero.
 This is useful to bind common commands to a key.
+This will close all figures in matplotlib:

+    nnoremap <Leader>c :call IPyRun('close("all")',1)<cr>

 `IPyConnect(args...)` can likewise be used to connect with vimscript generated arguments.